BSimas94/Hangman/README.md

 # hangman
-Here is a little program I created with Python to begin learning how to use the language.
+Here is a small program I created with Python to begin learning how to use the language.